 11.2 Is there a system of appeals against administrative decisions in terms of the relevant mining legislation?

-No specific system exists with respect to mining.
+No specific system exists in respect of mining.
 Parties wishing to challenge administrative decisions made by State authorities may, however, seek judicial review.

 Classical grounds for review are as follows:

 - a) illegality;

 - b) irrationality; and

 - c) procedural impropriety.